 The 2014 Plan Revision was approved by PADEP on October 6, 2014.
 The Plan approval is effective for a ten-year period or at least three years prior to the time all remaining available permitted disposal capacity for the County will be exhausted.
-The next Plan revision will begin in early 2022, which will allow more than two years for completion.
+The Authority is currently revising the 2014 Plan, which began in early 2022, which will allow more than two years for completion.